rh-ai-quickstart/ai-quickstart-contrib/general-faq.md

 ##### Submit ideas or offer feedback

-If you're using a kickstart and want to see changes, create a GitHub issue with your request.
-We'll see if we can make it happen.

 All feedback is welcome.
 Specific and actionable feedback is preferred.
 Please create a GitHub issue directly in the kickstart repository.
+We'll see if we can make it happen.

 For general feedback, please create an
 [issue in ai-kickstart-contrib](https://github.com/rh-ai-kickstart/ai-kickstart-contrib/issues)